Radon

 • Radon test kits are available for purchase at the El Paso County Public Health Laboratory, located at 1675 W. Garden of the Gods Road.

-• Visit the Colorado Department of Public Health and Environment’s website for information about discounted test kits.
+• Visit the Colorado Department of Public Health and Environment’s website for information about discounted test kits in the month of January.

 • Buy a test kit online or at a local home improvement store.
 Be sure the kit says “certified by the National Radon Proficiency Program.”
 When used properly, these kits provide results as accurate as those done by a contractor.